tomsWebConsulting/twcsl/v7.1/Text Block Text Class Add/README.md

 this code gives you.
 I can provide some basic guidance on getting a start on your code by way of a vertical tab example.

-First you need to layout a page section similar to the following.
+First you need to layout a Page section similar to the following.

 ![tabs layout](read%20me%20assets/tabs%20layout.png)